X

 Resetting Dedicated server root password via Virtual Console

-2. Launch the Virtual Console: Launch the virtual console for your dedicated server.
-This will typically open a new window or tab with a direct interface to the server's console, similar to physically connecting a monitor and keyboard to the server.
+2. Launch the Virtual Console: You are required to access the desktop virtualization console for the dedicated server.
+Usually, this will open a new window or tab showing console access to the server connected with a monitor and a keyboard.

-7. Test the New Password: Once the server has rebooted, log in with the new root password to ensure that it works properly.
+7. Test the New Password: As the server has successfully booted, one can then try to log in using the new root password to verify if the new modification is effective.

 Can't find the information you are looking for?